rouni001/HW-L7-RZ/README.md

 python3 -m venv .
 source ./bin/activate
 ```
-3. Install the required application and packages with 'pip3' (Windows/Linux users should use 'pip' instead):
+3. Copy this repo into your directory and move into the directory "HW-L7-*"
+4. Install the required dependencies using the requirements.txt file:
 ```
-pip3 install django
-pip3 install matplotlib
-pip3 install scipy
+ pip install -r requirements.txt
 ```
-4. Copy this repo into your directory and move in the directory "HW-L7-*"
 5. Launch the webserver:
 ```
 python webserver/manage.py runserver
 ```
-6. Then open "localhost:8000/benford" from your favorite browser, and follow the instructions provided on it.
+6. Then open "localhost:8000/benford" from your favorite browser, and follow the instructions provided on it!

 ### QUESTIONS